-Special clinical interest in gastro intestinal, skin, lung, neurological and palliative.
+Special clinical interest in theranostics, gastrointestinal, skin, lung, neuro-oncology, palliative care, and stereotactic radiosurgery.

-Dr Fay has two published book chapters has almost 50 publications on both lung and neuro oncology and alongside his commitment to research he is a senior lecturer at the University of Queensland and a conjoint senior lecturer at the University of Newcastle.
-He is also an active member of ASCO, ASTRO and COGNO and on the editorial board of The Journal of Translational Lung Cancer Research.
+- Dr Fay is a member of ASCO, ASTRO and COGNO and on the editorial board of The Journal of Translational Lung Cancer Research.

 - DNA damage repair in glioblastoma: current perspectives on its role in tumour progression, treatment resistance and PIKKing potential therapeutic targets.
 Mathew Lozinski, Nikola A. Bowden, Moira C. Graves, Michael Fay & Paul A. Tooney.
 Cellular Oncology (2021).
 Read here.